 This major has 5 tracks.
-Students enrolled in this option must select a track focus after the first semester.
+Each student must pick a tract in their first semester.
 Track courses must be approved by the student's major advisor.
 Students may pick from the courses listed below or an equivalent/alternative course as deemed appropriate by their major advisor.
 Minimum of 9 credit hours of track courses required.